top of page

 The heavily Anglo-cast seem a bit out of place, playing what I presume are meant to be Mexican characters (although, in their defence, this is never stated outright) – either way, the cast is an intriguing one.
 Savalas in particular chews the scenery in what may his most vile role However, the movie really belongs to Shaw and Landau, given juicy roles with interesting exchanges.
 The lovely Stevens is striking in her gothic black dress, channelling Ingrid Pitt (she even arrives in a coffin!)

 The script by Richard Aubrey, a screenwriter of few credits, isn’t exactly a lot of fun… but it is absorbing, taking its time to ponder ideas, develop themes and, eventually, connect all the threads of several different storylines which all move at once.
-The story is peeled back in layers, slowly, revealing much but never fully explaining things away.
-A lot of the movie is left open to interpretation, taking a lot of its mystery to the fade out.

 It’s more complex than the usual western, let alone the European variety.
 Never for a moment is the story as obvious or predictable as other westerns.
 The film is allowed to unfold at a slower pace than customary in the the genre, a fact which may put off some viewers but should intrigue others.